amarnani121/auto-annotated-portfolio/content/pages/index.md

       I’m a developer, digital artist, consultant and a bunch of other impressive titles and buzz words.
     subtitle: >-
-      This is where passion meets expertise.
-Scroll down to explore my journey, work, and the impact I've made.
+      A showcase of creativity, dedication, and skills.
+Scroll down to explore the details that define me
     styles:
       self:
         height: auto